Event Producer Resources

 - Bring someone onto your team who can focus on marketing and publicity.
 It's a lot of work and you'll be busy producing your event!

-- Mr Moto Flyer printing and distribution, email Andrew via [email protected]
+- Mr Moto Flyer printing and distribution, email Mark via [email protected]

 Here's a couple of Melbourne based PR teams you may like to engage for your own publicity: